Natural-born-citizen clause: Albania

 As of Article 89 of the Albanian Constitution sets the following qualifications for holding the presidency, to be a natural-born citizen of the Albanian Republic, to be at least forty years old and to be a resident in the Republic of Albania for at least ten years.

 Belarus

 In order to be able to run for office, a candidate must be a Belarusian citizen by birth that is over thirty-five years old.
 The candidate must also have resided within the republic for ten years and able to cast a ballot legally.
 The provisions are set down in Article 80 of the Constitution.

+Bulgaria

+According to Section 2 of Article 93 of the Bulgarian Constitution only a natural-born Bulgarian citizen - meaning a Bulgarian citizen by birth - is eligible to be elected President.

 Finland

 According to the first paragraph of Section 54 of the Finnish Constitution, "The President shall be a native-born Finnish citizen."

 North America

 Costa Rica

 According to Article 131 of the Constitution, the president and vice presidents of the Republic must be Costa Rican by birth and citizens in exercise.